What Buddhism Taught Me About Neuroscience

 Something is not right.

-Active Inference vs. Percetual Inference
+Active Inference vs. Perceptual Inference

 Perceptual inference is about updating our beliefs when the world surprises us.
 For example, if you expect silence but hear a bird chirp, your brain revises its internal model: there’s a bird nearby.